50 Wonderful Things From 2019

 32. The Jonathan Coulton album Some Guys recreates defiantly uncool '70s music like "How Deep Is Your Love" and "Easy" with an unironic love that brings it beautifully to life.
 Sometimes you just have to love with your whole heart, and you find that fidelity is the best kind of reinvention.

-33. There is a chapter in John Hodgman's Medallion Status called "Nude Rider," and it contains not only very interesting information about appearing naked on film, but also a discussion of what it's like to be told that you look very much like a monstrous historical figure.
+33. There is a chapter in John Hodgman's Medallion Status called "Nude Rider," and it contains not only very interesting information about appearing naked on film but also a discussion of what it's like to be told that you look very much like a monstrous historical figure.
 It is well worth your time.

 34. The Internet can be a good place for good dogs.
 We all need the reminders that they bring, and in Winky's case, it was that you have time, and sometimes you just have to do things on your own schedule.